matthew-deal-rocketlab/Accessibility/README.md

-# Accessability
+# Accessibility

-This repo was created to give a basic walkthorugh of accessibility for the web.
+This repo was created to give a basic walkthrough of accessibility for the web.

 ## Topics Covered